Author: Jan Scholten

 Region: Neotropics, Central America, Northern Andes.

-Inflorescences: compact, long, pendulous; flowers forming banding patterns, with 4 stamens.
+Inflorescences: terminal, long, pendulous; compact, tight, flowers forming banding patterns.

 Fruits: free rectangular.

 Macrostachoideae can be divided in the Macrostachys subclade and the Hemipodium subclades.

 Hemipodium subclade is a subclass with differences to the main Macrostachys subclade.
 They are mostly sun loving plants, much smaller in heigh than those in Macrostachys, with erect inflorescences and three staminate flowers; leaves have strongly asymmetric leaf bases and petiolar margins extend- ing to the base of the lamina at all nodes.
 The Hemipodium subclade has 20 species, including Piper arboreum.

 Macrostachoideae is placed in Subphase 4.
 It is a big clade in the Neotropical Piperaceae of about 270 species.
 The clade around Piper nigrum of the south-east asion Piperraceae is combined in Suphase 4.